cvsvensson/FermionicHilbertSpaces.jl/docs/src/kitaev_chain.md

 using FermionicHilbertSpaces, LinearAlgebra, Plots
 ````

-Then we define the Hilbert space with `N` sites and number-parity conservation.
+Then we define the Hilbert space with `N` sites and parity conservation.

 ````@example kitaev_chain
 N = 10